Classification of real hyperplane singularities by real log canonical thresholds: Introduction

 In recent years, a real analogue of the log canonical threshold, known as the \emph{real log canonical threshold} (rlct) or \emph{learning coefficient}, has become important in statistics and machine learning.
 Together with its \emph{multiplicity}, another birational invariant, it arises naturally in problems of error estimation and model selection, where it plays a crucial role in understanding the asymptotic behavior of statistical models.

-More specifically, the two invariants are the only missing parameters of Watanabe's criterion for model selection~\cite[Main Formula II]{Watanabe} and of its refinement due to Drton and Plummer~\cite{drton2017bayesian}.
+More specifically, the two invariants are the only missing parameters of Watanabe's criterion for model selection~\cite[Main Formula II]{Watanabe} and of its refinement due to Drton and Plummer~\cite{drton2017bayesian} known as singular Bayesian Information Criterion (sBIC).
 Both formulas generalize the classical Bayesian Information Criterion (BIC) to the setting of singular statistical models, such as Gaussian mixture models and neural networks, for which the BIC is invalid.
+In particular, the BIC is a widely used model-selection criterion that approximates the Bayesian marginal likelihood of a statistical model.
+It balances model fit and model complexity using the formula

+where $L(\hat{\theta}) $ is the maximum value of the likelihood function, $d$ is the number of free parameters in the model, and $n$ is the sample size.
+To use the $\text{BIC}$ for model selection, one fits each candidate model to the data, computes the BIC value for each, and then chooses the model with the lowest BIC.
+However, the BIC can only be used for regular models.
+In the case of singular models, a modification of the BIC is needed which uses real log canonical thresholds.
+For instance, Watanabe's approximation of the negative marginal log likelihood~\cite[Main Formula II]{Watanabe} which is given as

+where $L(\hat{\theta}) $ is again the maximum value of the likelihood function, $n$ is the sample size, $\lambda$ is the real log canonical threshold of the true parameter set and $m$ is its multiplicity.
+When the model is regular, $\lambda =\frac{d}{2}$ and $m=1$, and BIC, Watanabe's formula and sBIC coincide.